 1.6%

-Industry-leading all-rounder with POS and online payments, instant payouts
+Industry-leading all-rounder with POS, online payments and instant payouts

 Short online form, quick acceptance: